isa-pilpre/data-analysis-bellabeat/Chapter4-Analysis-Fitbit.md

 ```

-The dataset covers the expected period, so data integrity is confirmed, at least on that aspect.
+The dataset covers the expected period, so data integrity is confirmed, at least on this table.

 ### Total steps per day (for at least 70% of Fitbit users)